Background to Confucianism

 3.1.4.
 Analects 9.1

-Confucius is supposed to have spoken of "the decrees of Heaven," i.e., destiny (ming) only rarely, implying a reluctance to speak of things that transcend ordinary human experience.
+Confucius is said rarely to have spoken about profitableness, by which is meant personal gain resulting from individualistic self-seeking; according to his teaching, to be motivated by profit runs counter to the greater good since it creates resentment (see 4.12 "He who acts with a constant view to his own advantage will be much murmured against").
+Confucius is also supposed to have spoken of "the decrees of Heaven," i.e., destiny (ming) only rarely, implying a reluctance to speak of things that transcend ordinary human experience.
 To inquire into what has been decreed by the divine is disallowed to human beings.
 Likewise, Confucius would seldom speak of virtue (jen), possibly because this is too theoretical and involves inquiry into the nature of a human being.
 Presumably his focus is on what is ordinary and easily accessible to all human beings.

 3.1.5.
 Analects 11.12